2.0 Authority Control

 V. Training

-Training in creating and maintaining full NACO series authority records will be part of the initial training given all new catalogers at appointment, and will be offered periodically to all cataloging personnel.
+Training in creating and maintaining full NACO series authority records is part of the initial training given to all new catalogers and will be offered periodically to all cataloging personnel.

 2.3.1 Series Authority Training for Copy Catalogers